Bahamas Beauty Boosts Creativity

 And, I would add, each phase of a writing project is valid

 Because goodness knows, for some of my bigger projects there have been an awful LOT of phases.
-It’s all part of the process, I know, but there’s nothing quite like watching the crashing waves of a powerful ocean to remind one that the tide comes in and the tide goes out…day in, day out.
+It’s all part of the process, I know.But there's nothing quite like watching the crashing waves of a powerful sea to remind one that the tide comes in and the tide goes out...day after day.
+Click To Tweet

 That, of course, is also the way work gets accomplished…day in and day out.